lweasel/piquant/docs/extending.rst

 Running a quantification tool may produce many files in addition to those needed to assess the tool's performance (i.e. the file containing estimated transcript abundances), and if many quantification runs are performed, these may occupy significant disk space. ``write_post_quantification_cleanup`` allows an opportunity for these files to be removed once quantification has been performed.
 As before, such commands can be written via the ``writer`` parameter, an instance of the BashScriptWriter class.

-.. py:function:: get_results_file()

-``get_results_file`` should return the path, relative to the quantification run directory, of the quantification output file containing estimated transcript abundances.

-.. py:function:: read_transcript_abundances(quant_file)

-TODO

 .. py:function:: get_transcript_abundance(transcript_id)

-TODO
+``get_transcript_abundance`` should return the abundance estimated by the quantification tool for the transcript specified by the parameter ``transcript_id``; as it will be called for each transcript in the input set, it should generally read transcript abundances from the output files of the quantification tool only once.
+Transcript abundances should be return in TPM (transcripts per million).
+If the quantification tool does not supply abundance estimates in TPM, a transformation to these units may require to be perfomed (for example, see ``_Cufflinks.get_transcript_abundance()``, which transforms the FPKM values output by Cufflinks into TPM).

 .. _extending-bash-script-writer: